Florida brothers in custody, accused of breaking into Veterans Blvd. business: JPSO - NewsBreak

 METAIRIE,La.
 (WGNO) — The Jefferson Parish Sheriff’s Office began investigating a break-in at a business located on Veterans Blvd early Wednesday morning.
 According to the JPSO, the incident happened around 4:30 a.m.

 Police say that they responded to the 3500 block of Veterans Blvd. in less than two minutes and found two men trying to steal electronics from the business.
-The JPSO identified the suspects as Jurelz and Jaimond Johnson, brothers from Kissimmee, FL.‘Bank Jugging’ continues in Baldwin County: Sheriff’s Office
+The JPSO identified the suspects as Jurelz and Jaimond Johnson, brothers from Kissimmee, FL.NOPD: Shooting leads to car chase, 1 person hit by car, 1 shot, 1 arrested

 Deputies reported that the two barely made it out of the parking lot before they were stopped and placed into custody.
 In addition to the Metairie break-in, the JPSO said that the brothers unsuccessfully attempted to burglarize another business on the Westbank earlier in the night.